Pest Issues

 If you are looking for a natural solution to the spider mite problem, there are a few you can try.

-• Insecticidal soap – You can easily make a homemade insecticidal soap by diluting a spoonful of mild dishwashing liquid in a couple of litres of water.
+• Insecticidal soap – You can easily make homemade insecticidal soap by diluting a spoonful of mild dishwashing liquid in a couple of litres of water.
 Spray your plants with the solution, which will suffocate any adult spider mites.
 The pesticide is not as effective against their eggs, however.
 So, you’ll need to repeat the treatment in a few days.

 • Tobacco – A natural pesticide that controls these garden pests can be made of tobacco and water, as well.
 To make a homemade spider mite spray, soak a handful of tobacco in a cup of water overnight, strain through a sieve and dilute the liquid in two litres of water.